stevob14/passivecash/index.md

 Helpful [guide](https://docs.google.com/document/d/1Ywul9ngMsQjEi8fLOWRl8_IQ4Kdw07BHs5gO45KrBJ4/edit) to help get you started in the world of DeFi.

-### Earn Interest on Crypto (Alternative)

-Some cryptocurrencies offer rewards for holding crypto in your wallet.

 #### ETH

-[Coinbase](https://coinbase.com/join/crooks_r) now offers ETH staking. **While staking, your ETH will be locked and unavailable to sell or send until ETH2 network is fully launched or trading is otherwise offered.
-During this time, your ETH2 will earn up to 5% APR**.
+[Coinbase](https://coinbase.com/join/crooks_r) offers ETH staking. **While staking, your ETH will be locked and unavailable to sell or send until ETH2 network is fully launched or trading is otherwise offered.
+During this time, your ETH2 will earn up to 4.5% APR**.

+[Crypto.com](https://crypto.com/app/2eeq9b46b7) offers ETH staking earning 6.50% P.A.

 #### ALGO